nexssp/cli/README.md

 - Save time on written automation tools **by you**!
 - Write reusable modules **EASY** in as many languages you like.

 Please go to the [USER_HOME_PATH]/.nexss/packages folder to grasp the idea.
+There are examples of the modules you can use.

 ## Nexss PROGRAMMER Examples